NomicFoundation/hardhat/docs/src/content/hardhat-ignition/docs/deploying.md

 #### `maxFeeBumps`

-The value of `maxFeeBumps` determines the number of times the transaction will have its fee bumped before Ignition fails it as a timeout.
+The value of `maxFeeBumps` determines the number of times the transaction will have its fee bumped before **Hardhat Ignition** fails it as a timeout.
 The default is four.

 ---

 #### `requiredConfirmations`

-The value of `requiredConfirmations` is the number of blocks after a transaction has been confirmed to wait before Ignition will consider the transaction as complete.
+The value of `requiredConfirmations` is the number of blocks after a transaction has been confirmed to wait before **Hardhat Ignition** will consider the transaction as complete.
 This provides control over block re-org risk.
 The default number of confirmations is five.

 ---

 ## Source control for deployments

-Ignition creates several files when a deployment is run.
+**Hardhat Ignition** creates several files when a deployment is run.
 You may want to commit some or all of these files to source control.

 While committing the entire `deployments` directory is the recommended approach, there are some reasons why you may want to commit only some of the files: namely, repo bloat.
 The `deployments` directory can grow quite large, especially if you are deploying to multiple networks.
 At the very least, you should commit the `deployed_addresses.json` file found within each deployment directory.
 This file contains the addresses of all contracts deployed by the module.